BeegFloppa15/a2-BrodyGraham/README.md

 - One or more [HTML Forms](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms), with any combination of form tags appropriate for the user input portion of the application
 - A results page displaying all data currently available on the server.
 You will most likely use a `<table>` tag for this, but `<ul>` or `<ol>` could also work and might be simpler to work with.
 Alternatively, you can create a single-page app (see Technical Acheivements) but this is not a requirement.
 - All pages should [validate](https://validator.w3.org)
-- If your app contains multple pages, they should all be accessible from the homepage (index.html)
+- If your app contains multiple pages, they should all be accessible from the homepage (index.html)

 CSS:
 - CSS styling of the primary visual elements in the application